The Best Family Beaches in St Barts

 St Jean, the easy winner

-If you are traveling with small children, start here.
+If you are travelling with small children, start here.
 The water at St Jean is calm and shallow, the sand is gentle, and there are restaurants and shops right behind the beach for when someone needs a snack or a break.
 Children can also watch the little planes drop over the hill into the airport, which is reliable entertainment.
 It is the best all-round family beach on the island.

 Grand Cul-de-Sac, the lagoon